karolbrennan/avalampch/README.md

 It will run through the installation, and at some point you will be asked for your sudo password in order for it to update the hosts file automatically.

-Once the box starts up you'll be able to navigate to the server name you chose!
+Once the box starts up you'll be able to navigate to the server name you chose ([vagrant.dev](http://vagrant.dev) by default).

-## Misc.
-Notes
-+ There is a public_html folder which holds anything that can be surfed to, as well as an includes folder that is meant to live outside of the public directory for things we don't want visitors to surf to like the header, footer, and nav files.
-+ The public_html folder should be mapped to your www/public_html folder on your server if you choose to use this box and deploy it to the web.